ee-forge/lv_logger/README.md

 Link_Vault_Logger
 =================

-The Link Vault Logger plugin simply logs a record of a download.
-This is useful when item's to be downloaded are not actual files stored on the server.
+The Link Vault Logger plugin logs a record of a download in Link Vault when the link is not an actual file.
 For example, downloading a printer-friendly template or PDF generated on-the-fly.

     {exp:lv_logger entry_id='{entry_id}' file_name='{segment_3}'}